Egyptian tomb with ten crocodile mummies discovered

 Ten crocodile mummies in an undisturbed tomb in Qubbat al-Hawā, discovered in 2019.
 (Photo: Patricia Mora Riudavets)

 Spanish archaeologists made an unusual discovery in southern Egypt: a still undisturbed tomb containing ten mummified crocodiles.
-Archaeologists from the Royal Belgian Institute of Natural Sciences had the opportunity to study the mummies.
+Archaeologists from the Institute of Natural Sciences had the opportunity to study the mummies.
 ‘An extraordinary find’, says archeozoologist Bea De Cupere (RBINS).
 Ancient Egyptians sacrificed crocodiles during rituals to their god Sobek.

 In 2019, archaeologists from the University of Jaén uncovered a tomb containing crocodile mummies in Qubbat al-Hawā, a site near the city of Aswan in southern Egypt.
 The small rock cut tomb contained five skeletons and five skulls of large crocodiles.
 It lies next to six other tombs in which dignitaries of the region were buried.
 They all date from the pre-ptolemaic era, before 304 BC.